Sabrinas Organizing

 How to Sort Kept Items {Part 3 of the Awaken to Your Clutter Blindness Series}

-Last Modified: December 9, 2024 Sabrina Quairoli This blog uses cookies.
+Last Modified: June 24, 2025 Sabrina Quairoli This blog uses cookies.
 It also has affiliate links.
 We earn sponsored content income.

-Last time we talked about how to take care of clutter that you woke up to in the home.
+Last time we talked about how to take care of the clutter that you woke up to in the home.
 In part 3, I will discuss the sorting process to help you when reviewing the items kept.
 This part of the process will help you see the light at the end of the tunnel.
 The initial preparation is the most critical part of this process.
 The following steps will make the actual sorting process much more comfortable.

 Jump to: